TranKietHCMUS/TranKietHCMUS/README.md

 # 💫 About Me:
-🎓 Student in Information Technology at the University of Science, VNUHCM.<br>
+🎓 Student in Information Technology at University of Science, VNUHCM.<br>

 ## 🌐 Socials: